GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Introduction

 To verify that \GX correctly simulates gyrokinetic turbulence in the small $\rho_*$ limit, we present several tokamak and stellarator benchmarks of \GX with established flux-tube gyrokinetic simulation codes.
 Note that while numerical {\it verification} (benchmarking) is code-specific, the extensive history of experimental {\it validation} of the gyrokinetic model is inherited by any \emph{verified} gyrokinetic code and need not be repeated. \GX is open-source scientific software\footnote{The source code is available at \url{https://bitbucket.org/gyrokinetics/gx}.
 Documentation is available at \url{https://gx.readthedocs.io/en/latest}.} that is therefore ready for immediate design studies.
-Below, we show that \GX can produce useful turbulence simulations in minutes rather than hours or days, using one (or a few) GPUs rather than hundreds or thousands of CPUs.
+Below, we show that \GX can produce useful turbulence simulations in minutes using one (or a few) GPUs { and higher fidelity results in a few hours using several GPUs}.